Prudential Regulation Update – Changes to Capital Framework for Stress Tests

 - Model Performance

-By far the trickiest of the 3 areas to establish effective monitoring for relates to the ongoing performance of the live models.
+By far the trickiest of the 3 areas to establish effective model monitoring for relates to the ongoing performance of the live models.
 For some firms the infrastructure demands of IFRS 9 have been transformational, while others are able to somewhat leverage existing processes, for example relating to scorecard or IRB monitoring.
 However, in all cases, the nature of IFRS 9 calls for revolutionary approaches to performance monitoring.

-One reason for this is that the forward-looking aspect creates an additional time dimension that is not inherent in previous monitoring frameworks.
+One reason for this is that the forward-looking aspect creates an additional time dimension that is not inherent in previous model monitoring frameworks.
 For a given metric, the sheer number of charts that can be produced is amplified; experience of IFRS 9 monitoring is crucial to effectively manage this extra dimension and avoid wasting effort creating an unmanageable library of views that end up being ignored.

 Another reason is the impact of economic scenarios on those forward-looking predictions.
 When retrospectively assessing model performance, it is important to decouple forecasting error from model error, in order to answer the question of whether the model remains fit for purpose.
 Isolating these effects can be easier said than done, depending on the model and data infrastructure.